-- About the resource type and attribute definitions - Apache HTTP server agent attributes
+- About the resource type and attribute definitions - Resource type definition for the Apache HTTP Server agent - Apache HTTP Server agent attributes

 About the resource type and attribute definitions

 The resource type represents the configuration definition of the agent and specifies how the agent is defined in the configuration file.
 The attribute definitions describe the attributes associated with the agent.
 The required attributes describe the attributes that must be configured for the agent to function.